15 August 2020

 PIPEDA doesn't provide any examples.
 However, Canada's privacy watchdog, the Office of the Privacy Commissioner clearly considers a wide variety of types of information to be personal information, including IP addresses and cookie data.

-Australia's Privacy Act, and the all-important Australian Privacy Principles, govern the processing of personal information in Australia.
+According to Australia's Privacy Act, and the all-important Australian Privacy Principles:

 "'personal information' means information or an opinion about an identified individual, or an individual who is reasonably identifiable: